F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

    **privateKey**, **clientCertificate**, **rootCertificate** allowed for any **exporter** but only when **protocol** is **https** or **useSSL** set to ``true``.

-Note: As of Telemetry Streaming 1.23, this consumer:
+Note: As of BIG-IP Telemetry Streaming 1.23, this consumer:
  - Only exports OpenTelemetry metrics (logs and traces are not supported)
  - Exports telemetry data using protobufs over HTTP
  - Extracts metrics from Event Listener log messages.
 Any integer or float values in Event Listener log messages will be converted to an OpenTelemetry metric, and exported as a metric.